apache/cloudstack-documentation/source/installguide/configuration.rst

    -  **Name.** A name for the zone.

-   -  **DNS 1 and 2.** These are DNS servers for use by guest VMs in the zone.
+   -  **DNS 1 and 2.** (DNS 1 obligatory)These are DNS servers for use by guest VMs in the zone.
 These DNS servers will be accessed via the public network you will add later.
 The public IP addresses for the zone must have a route to the DNS server named here.

-   -  **Internal DNS 1 and Internal DNS 2.** These are DNS servers for use by system VMs in the zone(these are VMs used by CloudStack itself, such as virtual routers, console proxies,and Secondary Storage VMs.)
+   -  **Internal DNS 1 and Internal DNS 2.** (DNS 1 obligatory)
+      These are DNS servers for use by system VMs in the zone(these are VMs used by CloudStack itself, such as virtual routers, console proxies,and Secondary Storage VMs.)
 These DNS servers will be accessed via the management traffic network interface of the System VMs.
 The private IP address you provide for the pods must have a route to the internal DNS server named here.

-   -  **Network Domain.** (Optional) If you want to assign a special domain name to the guest VM network, specify the DNS suffix.
+   -  **Network Domain.** If you want to assign a special domain name to the guest VM network, specify the DNS suffix.

-   -  **Guest CIDR.** This is the CIDR that describes the IP addresses in use in the guest virtual networks in this zone.
-For example, 10.1.1.0/24.
-As a matter of good practice you should set different CIDRs for different zones.
-This will make it easier to set up VPNs between networks in different zones.

-   -  **Hypervisor.** (Introduced in version 3.0.1) Choose the hypervisor for the first cluster in the zone.
+   -  **Hypervisor.** (Obligatory) Choose the hypervisor for the first cluster in the zone.
 You can add clusters with different hypervisors later, after you finish adding the zone.

-   -  **Public.** A public zone is available to all users.
-A zone that is not public will be assigned to a particular domain.
-Only users in that domain will be allowed to create guest VMs in this zone.
+   -  **Dedicated.** A dedicated zone is available to selected users or groups within a domain.
+Only specified users or grous in that domain will be allowed to create guest VMs in this zone.

+   -  **Enable local storage for User VMs.** Give the user the opperunity to provide local storage (physical storage on the host) for User VMs to store data.

+   -  **Enable local storage for System VMs.** Give the system the opperunity to use local storage (physical storage on the hosts) for System VMs.

+#.
+Click Next.

 #.
 Choose which traffic types will be carried by the physical network.